jmaryland-clgx/pams-terraform-stack-deploy/readme.md

 ### Terraform workspace separation

 Terraform workspaces use the same backend and state file but track entirely separate copies of the defined resources.
-If you don't specify a workspace with "terraform workspace new" or "terraform workspace select" commands then you are operating on the "default" workspace.
+If you don't specify a workspace with `terraform workspace new` or `terraform workspace select` commands then you are operating on the "default" workspace.

 For example, we have a project "planet-express" with one backend named "planet-express-state-storage-bucket".
 We init -> plan -> apply our terraform and are serving planet-express in the cloud on the default workspace.
 Now we want to add some features, but we don't want to impact our first deployment yet.
-We can use "terraform workspace new Phillip_Fry" then plan -> apply will not be aware of our default workspace resources at all, and will create an entirely new service for us.
+We can use `terraform workspace new Phillip_Fry` then plan -> apply will not be aware of our default workspace resources at all, and will create an entirely new service for us.

 We can make a separate workspace for each shared environment, developer, or any other separation that makes sense for your project.